 What to look for in adults and children

-- Acting out in an inappropriate sexual way with toys or objects
+- The child acting in a sexual way with toys or object

 - Becoming withdrawn or very clingy

 - Regressing to younger behaviours, such as bedwetting